 If doubts, fears, or negative thoughts come up, recognize them for what they are: old beliefs that want to stick around.
 You don’t need them anymore.
 You’re following a new path, one that leads you to greater joy, deeper peace, and love.
 If you need to adjust any of the wording to help it make sense for your particular needs, feel free.

-Be sure your statements are in the present moment, and that they’re believable to you.
+Be sure your statements are in the present moment, and that they’re believable to you (that’s how they work).

-Each message is a call for more love in your life, more peace in your experiences, more joy in your beginnings, and more hope in your endings.
+Each message is a call for more joy in your experiences, more peace within yourself, and more hope in each new beginning.

-7 Powerful Affirmations to Embrace Positive Change in Your Life
+7 Powerful Affirmations for Change in Every Season of Your Life

 I feel emotionally supported by life itself.
 In this feeling state, I can release all fears and remember that I am loved.
 I remember that at my core, I am love.
 I can release the past experiences that have hurt me, and look upon them with grace and forgiveness.